 Conclusion

-Although no standard definition exists for predatory journals, they are best described as journals that recruit authors through annoyingly high volumes of daily electronic invites, exploit open-access, and offer to publish anything quickly without any peer-review.
+Although no standard definition exists for predatory journals, they are best described as journals that recruit authors through high volumes of daily electronic invites, exploit open-access, and offer to publish anything quickly without any peer-review.
 As such, predatory journals demoralize scholarly publishing; corrupt the exchange of scientific knowledge; and ultimately pollute the evidence needed for improving global health.
-Due to the notion of ‘publish or perish’, researchers early in their careers may be of the most susceptible to invitations from predatory journals and the harms of publishing in them.
+Due to the current ‘publish or perish’ paradigm, researchers early in their careers may be of the most susceptible to invitations from predatory journals and the harms of publishing in them.
 Because these journals are not indexed in reputable databases, publications in these journals are unlikely to be an effective way to share research knowledge with colleagues, or to influence healthcare practice and/or policy.
 Therefore, researchers and trainees at all levels are urged to exercise caution, think before they submit, and advise others to do not enter the hazardous world of predatory publishers and their journals.
+Future research aimed at understanding why authors publish in these journals is needed.
+Such knowledge will help develop programs to prevent submissions to predatory journals.

 References